-Best times to view the September full moon
+The best times to view the September Corn Moon

 When can you see it?

-The Corn Moon usually appears in September, but every two or three years it appears in October.
-This year you will be able to see the full beauty of this moon starting September 2 around 1:22 a.m.
+This year you will be able to see the full beauty of the Corn Moon starting September 2 around 1:22 a.m.
 ET.

 CNN Meteorologists Judson Jones said his favorite time to watch the full moon is as it is rising over the eastern horizon.